uswds/uswds-site/_together/02-findings.md

   - heading: Finding the best solution in a complex environment
     description: |-
-      Designing effective, usable digital solutions is not an easy endeavor, and digital teams are wrestling with how to incorporate the sometimes confusing and constantly evolving advice emerging from the DEIA space.
+      Digital teams are wrestling with how to incorporate the sometimes confusing and constantly evolving advice emerging from the DEIA space.
 While federal digital teams have always designed for “everyone,” there is renewed focus on ensuring that each individual feels welcome, heard, and supported in the digital experience.
 This is no easy task.

   - heading: The process of being inclusive is as important as the design
     description: |-
-     Many of the interviewees — digital teams and DEIA experts alike — worried about the lack of diversity on design teams and as user testing participants.
-Design teams are often not representative of the full diversity of the potential users of the systems and experiences they are creating.
+     Many of the interviewees — digital teams and DEIA experts alike — worried about the lack of diversity on design teams and among user testing participants.
+A small design team can never be representative of the full diversity of the potential users of the systems and experiences they are creating.
 Many teams are trying to figure out ways to include people with a wider range of lived experiences.

   - heading: Personal data is a reflection of an individual’s sense of self
     description: |-
-      Many of the digital solutions we create rely on some amount of personal information: like name, address, and Social Security Number.
+      Many of the digital solutions we create rely on some amount of personal information like name, address, and Social Security Number.
 Solutions that aren’t inclusive of everyone can be very alienating.
 Interviewees identified some examples of alienating user experiences:

   - heading: Complex forms offer unique challenges
     description: |-